-The Group's major financial instruments include trade and other receivables, bank balances and deposits, available-for-sale investments, trade and other payables and bank borrowing.
+The Group's major financial instruments include trade and other receivables, bank balances and deposits, available-for-sale investments, investment at fair value through profit or loss, trade and other payables and bank borrowing.
 The risks associated with these financial instruments include market risk (currency risk, interest rate risk and other price risk), credit risk and liquidity risk.
 The policies on how to mitigate these risks are set out below.
 Management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.